 It’s easy to answer any incoming resets, regardless of what type of potential customer asks.
 The potential customer is asking to get a quote or claim they want to do business with you?
 It feels comfortable, easy, and also flattering, right?
 I mean perhaps they even say they want us.

 However, it might not be the right strategy to get the most efficient way to your target.
 To check the incoming requests towards the given target customer profile and only reply to them is a matter of long term efficiency.

 You should only sell to those customers to get the most efficient sales and best possible hit rates.

 Knowing what type of goods/services/products that you should answer is also a crucial priority.
 You should only answer those requests that really match your core business, not just because you can.

-Focus should be on prioritising time on those customers that can give you the best revenue, profitability and where you can deliver the best possible results.
+The focus should be on prioritising time on those customers that can give you the best revenue, profitability, and where you can deliver the best possible results.

 Proactive outbound sales